The purpose of Meditation is to bring about change and to address our fundamental problems.

 Sila means “tendency, habit, custom, way of living or acting, shape, usage, virtue or practice.”

 There are a lot of ways to interpret Sila.
 I do not use the word morality here, which is how many people translate it.
 Morality is completely subjective.
-What is moral in this country, is immoral in another country.
-What is moral in this culture, is immoral in another culture.
-What people in this group over here consider moral is considered immoral by us.
+What is moral in this country, may be immoral in another country.
+What is moral in this culture, may be immoral in another culture.
+What people in this group over here consider moral may be considered immoral by us.
 So morality and immorality are completely subjective and have nothing to do with the laws of nature.

 Ethics on the other hand are objective; they are universal.
 Violence is harmful.
 Anger is harmful.
 This is universal.
 Selfishness is harmful.
 This is universal.
 So this is what we mean by ethics.